 4Can I apply for more than one placement?

-No, you can only apply for a single role.
+No, you can only apply for a 12 month Industrial Placement or a 12 week Summer Internship.
 However, if we feel that your skills and qualifications match another, we may contact you to see if you are interested.

 5I have an international degree.
 Can I still apply?